shanmugavasanth/HALF_ADDER_SUBTRACTOR/README.md

 **Program:**

-/* Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
+Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
 ```
-**HALF_ADDER**
+HALF ADDER

 module half_adder(a,b,sum,carry);
 input a,b;